picklenchips/MARKET-MAKING-RL/README.md

 # MARKET-MAKING-RL
-Using reinforcement learning to make markets in the high-frequency trading setting.
+Creating a market-making RL agent in the high-frequency trading setting for Stanford's CS234 final project.
+Our full paper is found [here](https://github.com/user-attachments/files/15811478/CS234_Paper___HFT_Market_Making.3.pdf)

+Assume the rate of market orders that

-1. Use high-frequency trading data and market assumptions to create an accurate model of how stock pricing dynamics change over time as a function of mid-price, spread, number of limit and market orders, etc.
+1. Create an accurate model
+ of how stock pricing dynamics change over time as a function of mid-price, spread, number of limit and market orders, etc. that is reflected
 2. Train an agent to learn the best way to place market and limit orders in the market in accordance with optimizing a utility function.

 We begin with the simplest assumptions for market dynamics and a utility function, beginning with the theoretical framework outlined in the seminal 2006 paper "[High-frequency trading in a limit order book](https://math.nyu.edu/~avellane/HighFrequencyTrading.pdf)" and moving to more complicated market and utility function models.
 We quickly realized that this model makes too many assumptions and pivoted into our own environment.